AlexKlein/smava-task/readme.md

 # smava task

-This task from smava for check my knowledge in DWH and Python developing.
+This is task from smava to check my DWH and Python skills

 ## Description